SDGforskning/sdg-strings/SDG12_query_topic_WoS.md

-      ("recycl*" OR "re-cycl*" OR "compost*" OR "codigest*" OR "co digest*" OR "reuse$" OR "re-use$" OR "reusing" OR "re-using" OR "repurpos*" OR "re-purpos*" OR "refurbish*" OR "re-furbish*" OR "remanufactur*" OR "re-manufactur*" OR "cradle to cradle" OR "lifecycle analysis" OR "life cycle analysis" OR "lifecycle assessment" OR "life cycle assessment"
+      ("recycl*" OR "re-cycl*" OR "compost*" OR "codigest*" OR "co digest*" OR "reuse$" OR "re-use$" OR "reusing" OR "re-using" OR "repurpos*" OR "re-purpos*" OR "refurbish*" OR "re-furbish*" OR "remanufactur*" OR "re-manufactur*" OR "cradle to cradle" OR "cradle-to-cradle" OR "lifecycle analysis" OR "life-cycle analysis" OR "lifecycle assessment" OR "life-cycle assessment"
       OR
         (
           ("sustainab*" OR "responsib*" OR "environmental*" OR "ecological*" OR "eco" OR "green" OR "safe" OR "safety" OR "safely")
           NEAR/5
-              ("lifecycle$" OR "life cycle$" OR "end of life" OR "management" OR "handling" OR "packaging" OR "labelling" OR "storage" OR "storing" OR "stored" OR "disposal" OR "dispose$" OR "transport*" OR "process*" OR "incinerat*" OR "combust*" OR "collect*" OR "treatment" OR "sorting" OR "sorted"
+              ("lifecycle$" OR "life-cycle$" OR "end of life" OR "management" OR "handling" OR "packaging" OR "labelling" OR "storage" OR "storing" OR "stored" OR "disposal" OR "dispose$" OR "transport*" OR "process*" OR "incinerat*" OR "combust*" OR "collect*" OR "treatment" OR "sorting" OR "sorted"